 This was an open-ended question, which allowed for respondents to give as detailed an answer as they saw fit.
-Many in-depth answers were given.
-Therefore, for the ease of reporting the results, they are grouped into topic areas.
+Many in-depth answers were given, so for the sake of analysis they are grouped into shared topic areas.
 The full list of responses can be found in the Appendix of this report.
-The top ten topic areas mentioned by respondents are listed below.
+The top ten topic areas mentioned by respondents is listed below.